koenkoen1/minorproject/README.md

-linegraph  of leefbaarheid in a chosen municipality/district over a period of time. piechart with distribution of leefbaarheid in the country/chosen municipality. dropdownbox for time periods dropdownbox to choose between current leefbaarheid and change in leefbaarheid.
+linegraph  of leefbaarheid in a chosen municipality/district over a period of time. piechart with distribution of leefbaarheid in the country/chosen municipality. dropdownbox for time periods button to choose between current leefbaarheid and change in leefbaarheid.
 Button to return to the map of municipalities in the country.

 ## prerequisites